SwitzerlandLearn even more about Switzerland at oecd.org

 In terms of health, life expectancy at birth in Switzerland is almost 83 years, three years higher than the OECD average of 80 years.
 Life expectancy for women is 85 years, compared with 81 for men.
-The level of atmospheric PM10 – tiny air pollutant particles small enough to enter and cause damage to the lungs – is 19.8 micrograms per cubic meter, slightly more than the 20.1 micrograms OECD average.
+The level of atmospheric PM10 – tiny air pollutant particles small enough to enter and cause damage to the lungs – is 19.8 micrograms per cubic meter, slightly less than the 20.1 micrograms OECD average.
 Switzerland performs better in terms of water quality, as 95% of people say they are satisfied with the quality of their water, compared with an OECD average of 84%.

 Concerning the public sphere, there is a strong sense of community and a moderate level of civic participation in Switzerland, where 94% of people believe that they know someone they could rely on in time of need, higher than the OECD average of 89%.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 49% during recent elections; this figure is the lowest in the OECD, where average turnout is 72%, due to the high frequency of elections in the country.
+Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 49% during recent elections.
+This figure is the lowest rate in the OECD, where average turnout is 72%, due to the high frequency of elections in the country.
 Voter turnout for the top 20% of the population is an estimated 61% and for the bottom 20% it is an estimated 43%, a broader difference than the OECD average gap of 11 percentage points.

 In general, people in Switzerland are more satisfied with their lives than the OECD average, with 84% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
 This figure is higher than the OECD average of 76%.

 OECD in Action